Ashley Moloney: Achievements

 In 2017 Moloney broke the U18 Australian Decathlon Points Record previously held by Jake Stein.

 He won the gold medal at the 2018 World Junior Championships in Tampere.
 In achieving this result, Moloney broke the Competition Record, previously held by Niklas Kaul, and the Oceania Junior Record previously held by Cedric Dubler.
 At the mid-2019 Oceania Championships, while still a teenager, Moloney scored 8103 points with the senior implements, raising the prospect of qualifying for the 2020 Olympics.
 Although injury in early 2020 threatened Ash's Olympic dream, the COVID-19 pandemic caused the Tokyo Olympics to be postponed and Moloney and his training partner Dubler were able to qualify for them at the end of 2020.
 In doing so Moloney broke the Australian senior and Oceanian records for the Decathlon, increasing Jagan Hames's previous records by 2 points to 8492 points.

 In winning bronze at the 2020 Olympic Games, the first Australian decathlete to medal at an Olympics, he further improved the Oceanian and Australian record to 8649 points.
 Needing to complete the final 1500m event within several seconds of his closest points competitors, or better, the efforts of Ashley's fellow Australian decathlete Cedric Dubler to motivate him in the final stages of this race were lauded by the Australian and even world media as one of the most memorable moments of the Tokyo Olympics.

 Moloney competed in the 2022 World Indoor Athletics Championships in the Men's Heptathlon where he finished the first day's competition in third place with 3,551 points.
 He finished in 3rd place with 6344 points, an Oceania Area Record and the highest third place tally ever for an indoor heptathlon.

 Moloney was unable to finish the decathlon at the 2024 Summer Olympics after suffering an adductur injury during the long jump.
+In 2026, he began to focus on the 400m hurdles.
+He placed third in the 400 m hurdles at the Australian Championships on 12 April 2026, finishing behind Kyle Bennett and national champion Matthew Hunt.